aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/Lab-Scenario-Preview/Module-4.md

 - Create Azure Synapse Analytics workspace
 - Ingest data
-- Use a SQL pool to analyze data
-- Use a Spark pool to analyze data
+- Use a SQL pool to analyze data and use a Spark pool to analyze data

 ## Architecture Diagram